amitai10/mobx-react-example/README.md

 # MobX with React Introduction

-MobX is a simple state management solution, that can be uses very easelly for ReactJS.
+MobX is a simple state management solution, that can be used very easily for ReactJS.
-ReactJS is a render a JavaScript library for building user interfaces, but it doesn’t have a built in state management or two way binding like Angular (In version 16.3 it has changed by introducing the new Context API).
+ReactJS is a render a JavaScript library for building user interfaces, but it doesn’t have a built-in state management or two way binding like Angular (In version 16.3 it has changed by introducing the new Context API).

-In the last couple of years Redux has established itself as the go to solution for state management.
+In the last couple of years, Redux has established itself as the go-to solution for state management.

-In this blog post I will introduce MobX which is a much easier and cleaner alternative to Redux.
+In this blog post, I will introduce MobX which is a much easier and cleaner alternative to Redux.
 I will not compare the two, but MobX is also very common and can be used without hesitation.

 ## MobX principals:
 Actions -> State -> Derivations + Reactions
 - State - the state of the application (similar to Redux’s store).
 - Derivations -  Value that can be computed automatically from the state.
 - Reactions - automatically to perform some task like changing the DOM when the state changes.
-- Actions - functions that changes the state.
+- Actions - functions that change the state.

-Mobx-react - A library that binds mobx with react.
+mobx-react - A library that binds mobx with react.

 ## MobX decorators
 Mobx (and mobx-react)  can be used with regular JS functions or with decorators.
-Decorators makes a much cleaner solution so I will use them in this post.
+Decorators make a much cleaner solution so I will use them in this post.
 Mobx decorators:
-- __@observable__ - turn property into an observable, observers will be notified and react to changes on those properties.
+- __@observable__ - turn a property into an observable, observers will be notified and react to changes in those properties.
 The properties types can be objects, arrays or references.
 - __@computed__ - values that will be derived automatically when relevant data is modified.
-- __@observer__ (mobx-react) - make react component reactive to state change.
-Basically it calls the component’s render function when the state changes.
+- __@observer__ (mobx-react) - make react component reactive to the state change.
+Basically, it calls the component’s render function when the state changes.
-- __@action__ - method that changes the state.
+- __@action__ - a method that changes the state.
 - __Provider__ and __@inject__ - inject the store to the component (like connect in Redux).

 ## MobX + React example
-In this section I will demonstrate how to use mobx with react.
+In this section, I will demonstrate how to use mobx with react.
 I will create a grocery application that allows to add or remove groceries from a list and count their total.

 I will use create-react-app for bootstrapping the application.
 And then add mobx and mobx-react
 ```